 If the disability retirement is approved, your retirement date would be the first of the month after your separation date.
 DRS would issue your monthly benefit payments on the last business day of the following month and every month after.

 Separation and Withdrawals

-If you leave your contributions in the plan, they will earn 5.5% interest annually, compounded quarterly.
 If you later return to a TRS-covered position, you retain your service credit from the earlier service.
-The IRS requires that you begin taking payment of your monthly benefit no later than age 72, unless you are still employed.
+The IRS requires that you begin taking payment of your monthly benefit no later than age 73, unless you are still employed.

 Leaving TRS-covered employment is the only circumstance in which you can withdraw your contributions.
 Doing so cancels any rights and benefit you have accrued in TRS.
 You can restore your contributions and re-establish your benefit only in certain circumstances.